KalvadTech/django-glide/README.md

 {% glide_carousel my_images carousel_id="hero" type="carousel" perView=3 autoplay=3000 %}
 ```

-All the options listed on the example above can be found here: https://glidejs.com/docs/options/ .
+All the options listed on the example above can be found here for Glide JS: https://glidejs.com/docs/options/ .
 Note that all options are using basic types such as integer, boolean, float or string, at the exception of the `breakpoints`, `peek` and `classes` fields which are a complex object.
 Here is an example on how you can use it:

 ```html